How Brantley Gilbert Went from Keeping a Bottle 'Within Arm's Reach' to Kicking Addiction

 And after three years of sobriety – and a brief engagement to singer and actress Jana Kramer — he reunited with his longtime love, Amber.

 “There wasn’t a period of time that went by that I didn’t think of her,” he says.
 “If I wrote a love song, there’s a piece of her in it somewhere, even when we weren’t together.”
 The two married in June 2015 and had a son — “our little miracle” — Barrett Hardy-Clay, in November.
-For Gilbert, life has given him more than just a second chance: “God blessed me more than I could have ever known to ask to be blessed.”
+For Gilbert, who’s currently out on tour, life has given him more than just a second chance: “God blessed me more than I could have ever known to ask to be blessed.”

-For more from Gilbert on his addiction, recovery, music and home life with his wife and son, pick up the latest issue of PEOPLE, on newssstands Friday.
+For more from Gilbert on his addiction, recovery, music and home life with his wife and son, pick up the latest issue of PEOPLE, on newsstands Friday.